The House Committee on Ethics must now determine if Boris Johnson is guilty of lying to the Commons.

 Last March the same woman's husband blithely lied to a judge, claiming to have only missed two of the previous court sessions, when in fact he has skipped six.*

 Of course he might argue that the other four had somehow slipped his memory, but what of when he informed another judge in 2020 of his employment and income status in a manner that was patently untrue at the time?

 This man also produced a denuncia against us at the MP later that year which was grounded in a collection of the most absurdly and obviously false allegations.
 The most bizarre aspect of this was that the evidence he submitted actually incriminated him in the commission of the very crime that he was trying to pin on us.

 These counter-denuncias are a worrying feature of the justice system in Guatemala.
-It is highly unlikely that the authorities in European countries would ever permit a man accused of sadistic, sexually-aggravated abuse to harass his victim — even as he was consistently dodging having to face her in court — with spurious allegations amounting to a form of intimidation, if not extortion.
+It is highly unlikely that the authorities in European countries would ever permit a man accused of sadistic, sexually-aggravated abuse to harass his victim — while he was consistently dodging the requirement to face her in court — with spurious allegations which amount to a form of intimidation, if not extortion.

 He now seems to have become so hooked on the highs of making ludicrously baseless allegations that he has only gone and made one against one of the presiding judges on his case, also in a sense, his jury.
 Your guess is as good as mine as to what he can possibly hope to achieve with that.

 In spite of the collective expensiveness of her legal team, Amber Heard has made also made some bizarre gaffes, such as submitting digital photos as evidence which pretty much any computer-literate person could expose as having been modified from the originals.